 ‘I feel like I’m about to explode inside.’
 This is how my son, whose exams start soon, told me he felt yesterday.
 What he was describing was a massive build up of cortisol.

-Cortisol is known as a stress hormone, and it floods the body when it detects that you may need some help to escape that sabre-tooth tiger or fight that bear.
+Cortisol is known as a stress hormone.
+It floods the body when it detects that you may need some help to escape or fight that sabre-tooth tiger.
 When you’re doing exams however, or have a big project on at work, the fight-flight hormones aren’t dissipated through action, and they remain swirling around your body.

 So, what can we do to reduce or get rid of cortisol?

-Ultimately it’s about really tackling how you react to situations; letting go of the need to control everything, and dealing with underlying issues around perfectionism, people pleasing, imposter syndrome and self-esteem.
+Ultimately it’s about really tackling how you react to situations.
+You need to start letting go of the need to control everything, and dealing with underlying issues around perfectionism, people pleasing, imposter syndrome and self-esteem.

 However, while you’re working on that lot (!) there are a number of things you can do to get rid of excess cortisol and calm down your body’s tendency to produce too much.